Whatever the size of your garden, you probably like the idea of using your outdoor space to entertain and relax.

 Add an outdoor kitchen

 An outdoor kitchen can take several forms.
 It can be a simple setup with a barbecue grill, mini-fridge, a tiny quantity of countertops, and a sink area.
-However, it can also be much larger and more luxurious, with stainless steel appliances, granite countertops, multiple grills, pizza ovens, and even a dishwasher.
+However, it can also be much larger and more luxurious, with stainless steel appliances, granite countertops, multiple grills, an outdoor pizza oven, and even a dishwasher.